 If your rail journey has been delayed or cancelled, you’re entitled to at least a partial refund.
 Here’s how to get your money back for delayed trains.

-Happily, there is the (taxpayer-funded) Delay Repay scheme you can get a partial refund for any delayed trains and if you are delayed by over 2 hours you can get 100% of your money back.
+Happily, there is the Delay Repay scheme with which you can get a partial refund for any delayed trains.
+You can claim a full refund if delayed by over 2 hours.

-If an average of 10% of journeys are cancelled or severely delayed (and for some operators, considerably more) then there is a good chance you have been affected.
+If 13% of journeys are delayed (with around 3% cancelled altogether) then there is a good chance you have been affected.